CodeChalenges/nuvi-news-parser/README.md

 # Nuvi News Parser

-**Nuvi news parser** is a parser, written in Ruby, that automate the action of downloading zip files from a web page and index its content in Redis.
+**Nuvi news parser** is a parser, written in Ruby, that automate the action of downloading zip files from a web page and indexing its content in Redis.

 ## Dependencies